 Some NIPs may also contain a % Daily Intake column.
 This is a voluntary measurement and helps consumers better understand how a product can fit into their daily diet.

 It is important to note that the % Daily Intake Column is based on an average adult diet of 8,700kJ per day and are stipulated in the Food Code.
 It should be used as a guide, and the correct level for each level may be higher or lower depending on your energy needs.

 Health Star Rating

-The New Zealand Beverage Council strongly supports the Government’s Health Star Rating System and is working to ensure all of our members have adopted the system’s Integrated Energy Icon on front-of-pack labelling.
+The New Zealand Beverage Council strongly supports the Government’s Health Star Rating System.

 The Health Star Rating system is a voluntary labelling system that makes it easier to choose healthier foods and beverages.
 It uses a star rating scale of half-a-star to five stars – products with more stars are healthier than similar foods with fewer stars.

 Health Star Ratings rate the overall nutrition content and healthiness of products.
 The star rating system was developed by the New Zealand and Australian Governments, in collaboration with public health experts, the food industry and consumer groups.

 Products are given a number of stars based on their nutrients, ingredients and the amount of energy (kilojoules) they provide.
 Manufacturers work out the rating of their product by putting nutrition information into the ‘Health Star Rating Calculator’.